toniclecb/springbootregistration/readme.md

   - Change the driver-class-name of mysql connection to avoid the deprecated one
 - 112_controller
   - Create update method and delete method
+  - Change how we did our mapping, change "/register" mapping to class

 ## Tags